jandrewrogers/AquaHash/benchmark.md

 **Analysis**
 * AquaHash is the fastest hash function for small keys with the average speed about 4 bytes/cycle.
-* farmhash has a very good performance and its performance is jumped for when the string size is divisible by 32.
+* farmhash has a very good performance and its performance is jumped when the string size is divisible by 32.
 * boost::hash is the worse hash function and it is significantly slower than other hash functions.

 ### Large string benchmarks ###